 - 1 Create the symbols you want.

-- 2 Click File ▶ Save as.
+- Click the Options button in Symbols inspector, and choose Export Library.

 - 3 Choose the drive and folder where you want to store the library.

-- 4 Choose CSL Corel Symbol Library from the Save as type list box.

-- 5 Type a filename in the File name box.
+- 4 Type a filename in the Save As box.

-- 6 Click Save.
+- 5 Click Save.